TongYang-tech/Node-Microservice/readme.md

 # Microservices Application

-This is an software architectural pattern focusing on service-to-service communication on Kubernetes
+This is a software architectural pattern focusing on service-to-service communication on Kubernetes